 {Max-Planck-Institut f\"{u}r extraterrestrische Physik, Gie\ss enbachstra\ss e 1, 85748 Garching, Germany \and Exzellenzcluster ORIGINS, Boltzmannstr.
 2, 85748 Garching, Germany \and Max-Planck-Institut f\"{u}r Astronomie, Königstuhl 17, 69117 Heidelberg, Germany \and INAF — Osservatorio di Astrofisica e Scienza dello Spazio, via Gobetti 93/3, I-40129, Bologna, Italy \and MIT Kavli Institute for Astrophysics and Space Research, 70 Vassar Street, Cambridge, MA 02139, USA \and Dipartimento di Fisica e Astronomia dell’ Universit\`{a} di Padova ,Vicolo dell’Osservatorio 3, I-35122 Padova, Italy \and Las Campanas Observatory - Carnegie Institution for Science, Colina el Pino, Casilla 601, La Serena, Chile \and INAF – Osservatorio Astronomico di Brera, Via Bianchi 46, 23807 Merate, Italy \and Dr. Karl Remeis-Observatory, Friedrich-Alexander-Universit\"{a}t Erlangen-N\"{u}rnberg, Sternwartstr.
 7, 96049 Bamberg, Germany \and Leibniz-Institut für Astrophysik Potsdam (AIP).
 An der Sternwarte 16.
 14482 Potsdam, Germany \\ }

 \abstract {The Spectrum Roentgen Gamma (SRG)/eROSITA All-Sky Survey (eRASS) is expected to contain $\sim100$ quasars that emitted their light when the universe was less than a billion years old, i.e. at $z>5.6$.
-By selection, these quasars populate the bright end of the AGN X-ray luminosity function and their count offers a powerful demographic diagnostic of the parent super-massive black hole population.} {Of the $\gtrapprox 400$ quasars that have been discovered at $z>5.6$ to date, less than 15\% have been X-ray detected.
+By selection, these quasars populate the bright end of the AGN X-ray luminosity function, and their space density offers a powerful demographic diagnostic of the parent super-massive black hole population. } {Of the $\gtrapprox 400$ quasars that have been discovered at $z>5.6$ to date, less than 15\% have been X-ray detected.
 We present a pilot survey to uncover the elusive X-ray luminous end of the distant quasar population.} {We have designed a quasar selection pipeline based on optical, infrared and X-ray imaging data from DES DR2, VHS DR5, CatWISE2020 and the eRASS (up to eRASS:4).